he1snber8/bitasmbl_BE/README.md

 # 🧠 Bitasmbl Backend

 # Welcome to the backend of Bitasmbl — a collaboration platform built to connect skilled developers and creators, enabling them to form teams,
-build real-world projects, and validate product ideas through hands-on experience.
+build real-world projects,and validate product ideas through hands-on experience.

 # 🚀 What is Bitasmbl?